 #4 Earlier B1/B2 Visit Duration to US

-If you have visited USA earlier and overstayed your approved i94 term, your B1/B2 visa renewal may be denied.
+If you have visited the USA earlier and overstayed your approved i94 term, your B1/B2 visa renewal may be denied.

 #5 Pregnancy Travel to US

-A strong reason could be attending a relative funeral or a wedding of a close family member in US among others.
+A strong reason could be attending a relative funeral or a wedding of a close family member in the US among others.